-Unfortunately for many Toyota owners, the problem of excessive oil consumption did not begin until after the powertrain warranty had expired.
+Unfortunately for many Toyota owners, excessive oil consumption did not begin until after the powertrain warranty had expired.

-Many customers were forced to pay for the repairs out of pocket or continually top off their engines with a quart of oil in order for it to function properly.
+Many customers were forced to pay for the repairs out of pocket or continually top off their engines with a quart of oil to function properly.

 Toyota has said that they have sent letters to customers affected by this problem, beginning in December 2014.

-Customers can check to see if their vehicle qualifies at this link https://www.toyota.com/recall using their VIN numbers.
+Customers can check to see if their vehicle qualifies at this link https://www.toyota.com/recall using their VINs.

-In 2014, a class-action lawsuit was filed by frustrated Toyota owners who were looking for some sort of compensation for the expenses incurred from replacing huge amounts of oil as well as the expensive repairs required to fix the piston ring issue.
+In 2014, a class-action lawsuit was filed by frustrated Toyota owners looking for some compensation for the expenses incurred from replacing huge amounts of oil and the expensive repairs required to fix the piston ring issue.

-Unfortunately, the problems with the piston rings usually did not start happening until the powertrain warranty had already expired.
+Unfortunately, the piston rings' problems usually did not start happening until the powertrain warranty had already expired.

 In response to this lawsuit, which has not yet been settled, Toyota initiated a Warranty Enhancement Program, allowing customers to seek reimbursement if they had paid for the repairs themselves or if they had not sought repair, which they could now have the problem repaired at a Toyota dealership for free.

-According to the letter issued by Toyota, the Warranty Enhancement Program offers coverage until October 31, 2016, regardless of vehicle mileage.
+According to Toyota's letter, the Warranty Enhancement Program offers coverage until October 31, 2016, regardless of vehicle mileage.

 After this coverage has expired, secondary coverage is offered from ten years of the vehicle's first use or 150,000 miles, whichever occurs first.
-The letter is individualized for each customer, so it should specify the VIN number of the affected vehicle as well as the official first use date.
+The letter is individualized for each customer, so it should specify the affected vehicle's VIN and the official first use date.

 What Should I Do?